Notplayingallday383/Ultraviolet-App/README.md

 > [!IMPORTANT]
 > Until deployed on a domain with a valid SSL certificate, Firefox will not be able to load the site.
 Use chromium for testing on localhost
+### Deploying Statically

+If your trying to deploy this statically first, fork this repo and go to register-sw.js and change the wisp server to something public, an example of this would be `wss://tomp.app/wisp`.
+Next go to your static host and set the install command to `npm i` and set the build command to `npm run build`.
+Than you should be good to go! to update the site if a new update releases simply disregard the commit you made, sync the repo and do it again.

 ### HTTP Transport
 The example uses [EpoxyTransport](https://github.com/MercuryWorkshop/EpoxyTransport) to fetch proxied data encrypted.